 - TAS: No state-wide lockdowns occurred in Semester One, 2021.

 - NT: Territory-wide lockdown occurred during June school holidays and had no impact on Semester One 2021 attendance.

 - ACT: There were no territory-wide lockdowns in Semester One, 2021.

 - For 2014-2017, NSW government school data has not been collected on a comparable basis with other states and territories.
 Therefore, comparisons with other jurisdictions for earlier years should be made with caution.

 - Data on student attendance levels could not be collected for NSW government schools prior to 2018.
-As a result, the level of attendance (KPM 1(c)) reported for NSW for 2015-2017 is for non-government school students only.
-The omission of NSW government school data also affects the national KPM for 2015-2017 for all schools and for the government sector.
+As a result, the level of attendance (KPM 1(c)) reported for NSW is for non-government school students only for 2015-17.
+The omission of NSW government school data also affects the national KPM 1(c) for all schools and for the government sector for 2015-17.

 - In 2015 Year 7 in Qld and WA was moved from a primary school year to a secondary school year.

 - ACT government school data for 2018 and 2019 have been derived from a school administration system in the process of implementation.
 Care should be taken when comparing these data with data from previous years and from other jurisdictions.